 Boston Properties in Focus

-Based in Boston, Boston Properties (BXP) is in the Finance sector, and so far this year, shares have seen a price change of 21.97%.
-Currently paying a dividend of $0.95 per share, the company has a dividend yield of 2.77%.
-In comparison, the REIT and Equity Trust - Other industry's yield is 4.19%, while the S&P 500's yield is 1.92%.
+Based in Boston, Boston Properties (BXP) is in the Finance sector, and so far this year, shares have seen a price change of 15.81%.
+The real estate investment trust is currently shelling out a dividend of $0.95 per share, with a dividend yield of 2.92%.
+This compares to the REIT and Equity Trust - Other industry's yield of 4.29% and the S&P 500's yield of 1.89%.

-Looking at dividend growth, the company's current annualized dividend of $3.80 is up 8.6% from last year.
-Over the last 5 years, Boston Properties has increased its dividend 3 times on a year-over-year basis for an average annual increase of 8.95%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Boston Properties's current payout ratio is 60%.
-This means it paid out 60% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $3.80 is up 8.6% from last year.
+In the past five-year period, Boston Properties has increased its dividend 3 times on a year-over-year basis for an average annual increase of 9.78%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Boston Properties's payout ratio is 58%, which means it paid out 58% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, BXP expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $6.93 per share, representing a year-over-year earnings growth rate of 10%.
+BXP is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $7 per share, which represents a year-over-year growth rate of 11.11%.